evently-cloud/site/src/concepts/overview.md

 #### Atomic Append

 This approach uses Selectors to control the append action such that the event only appends if the Selector matches no new events.
 The Selector condition acts as a state guard inside Evently and ensures the new event appends [atomically](/concepts/acid/#atomic).
 One can use either [Replay](#replay-selectors) or [Filter](#filter-selectors) selectors.

-#### Serial Append

-When an application wants to ensure an entity has no other events after a certain event, it can use serial append to manage this requirement.
-Common in other event ledger systems, this approach aligns conceptually with “event sequence IDs” and provides a direct way to migrate from other event stores.

 ## Selector Notifications